isrusin/CBcalc/README.md

 `-o` is for output file name specification, STDOUT is default.

-METHODS is any combination of `-M`, `-P`, and `-K` flags which determines methods of compositional bais calculation (Mmax based, Pevzner's, and Karlin's correspondingly) used and the order of the output columns.
+METHODS is any combination of `-M`, `-P`, and `-K` flags which determines methods of compositional bais calculation (Mmax based, Pevzner's, and Karlin's correspondingly) to use and the order of the output columns.
 Default combination is `-MPK`.

 ##### MODE
 CBCalc has two acting modes: "file" mode and "path" mode which use different specification of INPUT argument section.
 In "file" mode one or several fasta file names should be specified.
 The file names (with .fasta[.gz] extension ommited) are used as sequence names in the output.